 The first book of the Bible shows the beginning of earth, the beginning of man, the beginning of marriage, the beginning of the seven-day weekly cycle and the Sabbath, the beginning of sin and its consequences, the beginning of human government, the beginning of nations and the various languages, the beginning of the nation of Israel and so on.

-The contents may be summarized into two major parts:
+The contents can be summarized into two major divisions:

 - Abraham (chapters 12-25).

 - Isaac (chapters 25-28).

 Most of Genesis illustrates God’s involvement with the descendants of Abraham, starting with the call of Abram (later called Abraham) in chapter 12 to the death of Joseph in chapter 50.